rdfostrich/article-mocha-2018/content/evaluation.md

 ## Evaluation
 {:#evaluation}

-In this section, we introduce preliminary results of running the SPBv benchmark on Comunica and OSTRICH.
+In this section, we introduce the results of running the SPBv benchmark on Comunica and OSTRICH.

 As the MOCHA challenge requires running a system within the Docker-based HOBBIT platform, we provide [a system adapter with a Docker container](https://github.com/rdfostrich/challenge-mocha-2018){:.mandatory}